-Condition Possible Cause Possible Remedy No display No DC power to screen Check voltage on connector to the screen.
-Should be 27VDC.
+Condition Possible Cause Possible Remedy No display No DC power to Check voltage on connector to the screen. screen Should be 27VDC.
 Check green LED on front of screen, should be ON when voltage is present.
 Replace screen.
-Message stating battery Internal battery Replace internal battery.
+Message stating battery low Internal battery needs replaced Replace internal battery.

-low needs replaced

 Condition Possible Cause Possible Remedy

-Message stating Host communication lost Communication to PLC has stopped Check cable from the screen to the PLC and ensure it did not become unseated on both ends.
+Message stating Host Communication to Check cable from the screen to the PLC and

+communication lost on lost PLC has stopped ensure it did not become unseated on both ends.

 Check to ensure the PLC is in run mode by observing the LED on the PLC.
 Update firmware of both screen and PLC.

 Replace screen and or PLC.

-USB does not function USB stick not working Try a different make and model of USB stick.
+USB does not function USB stick not Try a different make and model of USB stick.

-Working Check to ensure the USB interconnect cable is plugged into the screen and is seated into the socket.
+working Check to ensure the USB interconnect cable is plugged into the screen and is seated into the socket.

 Update firmware of screen.

 Remove DC power from screen (reboot screen) by unplugging the screen power connector.

 Replace screen.

-Graphics are missing on screen and logs are not working SD Card is not functioning The SD card is located on the left side as you are looking at the rear of the touchscreen.
+Graphics are missing on screen and logs are not working on screen and logs are functioning The SD card is located on the left side as you are looking at the rear of the touchscreen.
 Ensure the SD card is seated properly by pushing in and pulling out.

 Replace SD card.

 Update firmware.

 Replace screen.

+1